-7.4.6 Gas ring mains
+7.4.1 Gas Ring Mains

-When installing a gas dispense system if there are more than 2 secondary valves off one primary valve, a full ring main must be completed to remove the risk of gas starvation to secondary valves at peak demand.
+When installing a gas dispense system if there are more than 2 secondary values off one primary value, a full ring main must be completed to remove the risk of gas starvation to secondary values at peak demand.

-Note a maximum of 15 secondary valves are permitted on a single ring main.
+Note: Maximum of 15 secondary valves are permitted on a single ring main.